Turnsole: History

 Folium ("leaf"), was actually derived from the three-lobed fruit (illustration), not the leaves, and medieval recipes are explicit that the fruits must not be broken, or the seeds released, during production of the pigment.
 The fruits were collected in autumn (August, September).

-In the early fifteenth century, Cennino Cennini, in his Libro dell' Arte gives a recipe "XVIII: How you should tint paper turnsole color" and "LXXVI To paint a purple or turnsole drapery in fresco." (though neither of these recipes use or describe turnsole).
+In the early fifteenth century, Cennino Cennini, in his Libro dell' Arte gives a recipe "XVIII: How you should tint paper turnsole color" and "LXXVI To paint a purple or turnsole drapery in fresco." (though neither of these recipes uses or describes turnsole).
 Textiles soaked in the dye vat would be left in a close damp cellar in an atmosphere produced by pans of urine.
 It was not realized that the decomposition of urea in the urine was producing ammonia, but the technique reminds us how foul-smelling was the dyer's art.

 It was sold impregnated into small pieces of linen and then extracted for use.
 The colour has been attributed to several different chemicals, including an anthocyanin.
 Production of the pigment is described in a 15th century manuscript and this was used as the basis of producing the dye.
 Although the plant extracts do contain several anthocyanins, the colour is due to chrozophoridine, a hermidin derivative.

 Turnsole was used as a food colorant, mentioned in Du Fait de Cuisine which suggests steeping it in milk.
 The French Cook by François Pierre La Varenne (London 1653) mentions turnsole grated in water with a little powder of Iris.
 It was also used to dye red the rind of a cheese from the Netherlands.

 Herbals indicated that the plant grows on sunny, well-drained Mediterranean slopes and called it solsequium ("sun-follower") from its habit of turning its flowers to face the sun; alternatively it might be called "Greater Verucaria"; early botanical works gave it synonyms of Morella, Heliotropium tricoccum and Croton tinctorium.